Differential K-theory and localization formula for $\eta$-invariants: Equivariant -invariants

 \subsection{Variation formula}

-Since $g^{TY}$ is $S^1$-invariant, for any $g\in S^1$, the fixed point set $Y^g$ is an odd dimensional totally geodesic submanifold of $Y$.
-Let $N^{\R}$ be the normal bundle of $Y^g$ in $Y$ and we identify it as the orthogonal complement of $TY^g$ in $TY$.
+Since $g^{TY}$ is $S^1$-invariant, the fixed point set $Y^g$ is an odd dimensional totally geodesic submanifold of $Y$ for any $g\in S^1$.
+Let $N^{\R}$ be the normal bundle of $Y^g$ in $Y$, which we identify to the orthogonal complement of $TY^g$ in $TY$.

 Since the $S^1$-action preserves the spin$^c$ structure, we see that $Y^g$ is canonically oriented (cf. \cite[Proposition 6.14]{BeGeVe04}, \cite[Lemma 4.1]{LMZ002}).

 Assume first $g=e^{2\pi i t}\in S^1\backslash A$ (cf. \eqref{eq:1.6}), then $Y^g=Y^{S^1}$ and by (\ref{local201}), we have the decomposition of real vector bundles over $Y^g$,